Spiri0/Threejs-WebGPU-IFFT-Ocean-V2/README.md

 If you have a powerful graphics card you can set the TEXTURE_SIZE in src/waves/wave_constants.js from 128 to 256 or 512.
 This makes a very big difference in the details.

 In src/ocean/ocean_constants.js you can use QT_OCEAN_MIN_CELL_RESOLUTION to have a higher resolution of the wireframe (even numbers only!).

+I will continue to develop the ocean.
+In three.js there were further advances in the renderer that increase efficiency.